 We naturally expect you to have lots of questions: for some of the most common ones, you will find the answers right here.
 We also recommend that you download the Application Pack.

 Yes.
 Demand for places in Southbank Sinfonia is high and sometimes players who eventually gain a place in the orchestra were unsuccessful on their first or second attempt.
 If you have applied before but feel you have made good progress since then and would like to try again, please do not give up.
-When applying, it’s important that you tell us in your form what new things you have done musically and how you have progressed since your last application.
+When applying, it is important that you tell us in your form what new things you have done musically and how you have progressed since your last application.

 This is rare but we are happy to have a conversation about it.
-It may be that we can help you decide what would be the best instrument to apply on based on your experience so far, or – in exceptional circumstances – we may be able to accept two applications from one person.
+It may be that we can help you decide which would be the best instrument to apply on based on your experience so far, or – in exceptional circumstances – we may be able to accept two applications from one person.
 If you would like to talk about this, please contact us at auditions[AT]southbanksinfonia[DOT]co[DOT]uk and we can chat further.

 Yes.
 All of our team, guest artists and partner organisations converse and write in English, so it’s vital that you have very good use and understanding of the language.

 If you already have musical commitments planned for next year, you can tell us about these at your interview and we can address together whether you would be able to fulfil them.
-During the programme, if you get a work opportunity with a notable professional ensemble, venue or festival that is likely to make a genuine difference to your orchestral career prospects – such as an audition, trial or concert with a major orchestra – we will always consider the possibility of granting you an ‘NA’ (not available) meaning that you can miss some activities to facilitate this, with a relative deduction to your bursary.
+During the programme, if you get a work opportunity with a notable professional ensemble, venue or festival that is likely to make a genuine difference to your orchestral career prospects – such as an audition, trial, or concert with a major orchestra – we will always consider the possibility of granting you an ‘NA’ (not available) meaning that you can miss some activities to facilitate this, with a relative deduction to your bursary.
 Naturally, we expect you to participate as much as possible in the programme - principally so you can derive all the skills, insights and experience that being a full member of Southbank Sinfonia offers - so NAs cannot always be granted, but we always aim to help you in the best way we can.

 In addition to being part of an orchestra, we are also mindful that each of you will have individual professional goals.
 These are determined by you at the beginning of the programme, with regular opportunities to reflect on your progress with our Artist Development Manager throughout the fellowship.